Svalorzen/AI-Toolbox/README.md

 variables, since for example an (x,y) position can be easily encoded in a single number.

-The code currently in the `test` folder will help you understand the type of usage, and the documentation of each class will tell you what are they for.
+The code currently in the `example` folder will help you understand the type of usage (and possibly the `test` folder), and the documentation of each class will tell you what it is for.

 Build Instructions
 ==================